google/gce-machine-type-recommendations/README.md

 # Introduction
-This tutorial explains a cost-effective and serverless approach for automating the process of applying machine type recommendations to specific GCE instances (using label).
+This tutorial explains a cost-effective and serverless approach for automating the process of applying machine-type recommendations to specific GCE instances (using label).
 ```
-By automatically applying machine type recommendations GCP customers can save money
+By automatically applying machine-type recommendations GCP customers can save money
-while also saving time of having to do this task manually for each GCE instance.
+while also saving time for having to do this task manually for each GCE instance.
 ```

-In this tutorial we will makes use of the following GCP services:
+In this tutorial we will make use of the following GCP services:
 - Cloud Scheduler
-- Pup/Sub
+- Pub/Sub
 - Cloud Functions (2nd generation)
 - Google Compute Engine (GCE)